lwr20/calico-k8s-cluster/gce/policy-scale-test/README.md

 kubectl scale rc getter --replicas=100
 ```

-Once all pods have gone to "Running" state, you can run the following command in the root of this repo to produce plots.
+Once all pods have gone to "Running" state, you can run the following script in this directory to produce plots.
 ```
 python -i scripts/get-data.py
 ```